-Like a fat lady in a bikini, this fact was too buoyant to sink into my brain, too big even to shoehorn in.
-My passport was expired, yet I was scheduled to leave with three other mothers plus my 19-year-old son and five of his buddies in the morning.
+Like a fat lady in a bikini, it was too buoyant to sink in.
+My passport was expired, yet I was scheduled to leave with three other mothers, my 19-year-old son, and five of his friends in the morning.

 Like, tomorrow tomorrow.

-I immediately thought, well I just won’t go.
-He’ll just go without me.
+Immediately I thought, Well, I just won’t go.
+He’ll go without me.
 After all, I hadn’t really wanted to go in the first place.
-This was the boys’ idea, a trip to the Dominican Republic to the Hard Rock Hotel and Casino where the all inclusive plan included–besides food, room, activities, nightclubs, theaters, restaurants, casino and shows–alcohol for breakfast, lunch, and dinner and every other moment of the day in between, around the clock.
-And all of it, for one all-inclusive, ridiculous price.
+This was the boys’ idea–a trip to the Dominican Republic to the Hard Rock Hotel and Casino where the all-inclusive plan included alcohol for breakfast, lunch, and dinner and every other moment of the day in between.
+And all of it, for one ridiculous price.

 What mother would agree to that nonsense?
-It was cleverly billed to us as a “moms’ beach trip to the Caribbean (with six 18 and 19-year-old boys) for spring break.”
-The appeal to a mother’s heart for one-on-one time with her son before he ships off to college is alluring, even emotionally seductive.
+It was cleverly billed to us as a “moms’ beach trip to the Caribbean with their beloved sons for a last hurrah with them.”
+The appeal to a mother’s heart for one-on-one time before her son ships off to college is emotionally seductive.

-It could be a chance to have an out-of-this-world mother-son experience before he leaves for college, one we would remember for the rest of our lives.
+It could be a chance to have an out-of-this-world mother-son experience before said son leaves for college, one we would remember for the rest of our lives.

-It could also be the biggest mistake of all my 35 years of parenting.
+It could also be the biggest mistake of all my 35 parenting years.

-That is, until I realized that what was holding me back was fear.
-Fear of what might happen.
+I realized that what was holding me back was fear of what might happen.
 Fear of not being in control.
 Fear of losing this beloved son to a lifetime of drinking and alcoholism, to destitution and self destruction and drug addiction.

 What a lot of power I was giving a beach trip.

-So I decided to jump off the cliff of (what felt like) Saying-No-Certainty, and trust that whatever the outcome, God would be there to catch us if we fell.
-I had a hunch this trip would be as much for me to learn and grow as for Stone.
+So I decided to jump off the cliff of Saying-No-Certainty and trust that whatever the outcome, God would be there to catch us.
+I had a hunch this trip would be as much for me to grow as for Stone.
 And as is often the case, probably more so for me.

-I texted the other moms about my passport problem.
-One knew of someone in similar circumstances, who had asked her state senator’s office for help.
-I didn’t know who the senators were for the state of Georgia even were (though I’d voted for them) but quickly found their numbers online and called.
+The night I knew my passport was expired, I texted the other moms.
+One knew of someone in similar circumstances, who had asked the senator’s office for help.
+I couldn’t remember who the senators for the state of Georgia even were at that moment, though I’d voted for them, but quickly found their numbers and called.

-An aide in David Perdue’s office picked up right away and said this kind of thing happened a lot, that they had someone who could work wonders.
-The aide emailed me a privacy act form to sign so that they could speak for me to the passport office.
-When I hadn’t heard anything back from her by 5 pm when both offices closed, though, I gave up hope of government assistance.
+An aide in Perdue’s office picked up and said this kind of thing happened a lot, that they had someone who could work wonders.
+She emailed me a privacy act form to sign so that she could speak for me to the passport office.
+When I hadn’t heard anything back by 5 pm when both offices closed, though, I gave up hope of government assistance.